ksaj/Ontario1024/malmsey-habitat.md

 Once I locate the other sources (including for quite a few other viruses I wrote or helped write), they'll also appear here.

 Archive.org has a visual demo of the initial Malmsey Habitat v1.00 payload.
-All of them have variations of the crunchy face animation, but with different version numbers and messages (such as Happy Birthday Pob!!! triggered on September 30th to celebrate Pob Barloper's birthday).
+All of them have variations of the crunchy face animation, but with different version numbers and messages (such as Happy Birthday Pob!!! triggered on September 30th to celebrate Pob (Robbie) Barloper's birthday).

 https://archive.org/details/malware_MALMSEY.COM